 - 1. To make recommendations to Council on the appointment of: - a.
 External and appointed members of Council - b.
 Council appointed members of Court - c.
 Council appointed members of Council Committees - d.
 External members, who are members of Council, to Council Committees - e.
 External members, who are not members of Council, to Council Committees - f.
 Internal members, who are not members of Council, to Council Committees. - 2.
-To keep under review and make recommendations to Council on: - a. the procedures and arrangements for the recruitment of external members of Council and Council committees: - b. the development of role descriptions for members of Council and its committees - c. the induction and training of members of Council and its committees - d. the Code of Governor Conduct. - 3.
-To make recommendations to Council on: - a. the method by which non-academic members of staff will be elected to Council - b. whether an alternate member should be appointed to Council or a Council Committee, in circumstances where a vacancy arises as a result of a member taking a period of leave or upon their resignation, suspension or removal
+To keep under review and make recommendations to Council on: - a. the procedures and arrangements for the recruitment of external members of Council and Council committees - b. the development of role descriptions for members of Council and its committees - c. the induction and training of members of Council and its committees; and - d. the Code of Governor Conduct - 3.
+To provide assurance to Council that the candidates in Senate to Council elections and Professional Services staff member elections to Council are free from any known or potential conflicts of interest that might preclude them from performing the role of governor and trustee, and that their status as a 'fit and proper person' has been confirmed.

-- c.
-The term of appointment and method by which an alternate member of Council or a Council Committee should be selected. - 4.
-Take decisions to suspend or remove members of Council, and Council-appointed members of Council Committees. - 5.
-To make recommendations to Council on: - a. the date on which membership of the Council and any committees of the Council shall cease, in circumstances where a member of Council resigns from the Council - b. the date on which membership of the Council and any committees of the Council shall cease, in circumstances where an ex officio, appointed or elected member of the Council resigns from the post in which they are employed by the University, or is served notice that their contract of employment shall be terminated by the University.
+- 4. To make recommendations to Council on: - a. the method by which Professional Services members of staff will be elected to Council - b. whether an alternate member should be appointed to Council or a Council Committee, in circumstances where a vacancy arises as a result of a member taking a period of leave or upon their resignation, suspension or removal; and - c.
+The term of appointment and method by which an alternate member of Council or a Council Committee should be selected. - 5.
+Take decisions to suspend or remove members of Council, and Council-appointed members of Council Committees, in accordance with the Ordinances. - 6.
+To make recommendations to Council on: - a. the date on which membership of the Council and any committees of the Council shall cease, in circumstances where a member of Council resigns from the Council; and - b. the date on which membership of the Council and any committees of the Council shall cease, in circumstances where an ex officio, appointed or elected member of the Council resigns from the post in which they are employed by the University, or is served notice that their contract of employment shall be terminated by the University.

-6. On behalf of Council:
+7. On behalf of Council:

-- a. approve the approach to, and oversee the recruitment and selection of, the Directors of the University's subsidiary companies - b. endorse and recommend to Council the appointment, reappointment and removal of new and existing Directors of the University's subsidiary companies - c. keep under review the composition and membership of each subsidiary company's board, ensuring that there are plans in place for the orderly succession of members, and that the appropriate balance of skills, knowledge, experience and diversity are maintained; and to - d. ensure that appropriate arrangements are in place for the induction, training and regular performance review of all subsidiary company board members, and that these arrangements are proportionate to each entity's legal, regulatory and broader operating context. - 7.
-To have due regard for the implementation of the Strategic Plan, its Strategies, Sub-Strategies and Supporting Strategies, and the delivery of key institutional priorities and their associated action plans (as agreed from time-to-time), as relevant to the work of the Committee. - 8.
-To have due regard to the University's commitment to equality, diversity and inclusion and meeting the requirements of the public sector equality duty.
+- a. approve the approach to, and oversee the recruitment and selection of, the Directors of the University's subsidiary companies - b. endorse and recommend to Council the appointment, reappointment and removal of new and existing Directors of the University's subsidiary companies - c. keep under review the composition and membership of each subsidiary company's board, ensuring that there are plans in place for the orderly succession of members, and that the appropriate balance of skills, knowledge, experience and diversity are maintained; and to - d. ensure that appropriate arrangements are in place for the induction, training and regular performance review of all subsidiary company board members, and that these arrangements are proportionate to each entity's legal, regulatory and broader operating context. - 8.
+To have due regard for the implementation of the Strategic Plan, its Strategies, Sub-Strategies and Supporting Strategies, and the delivery of key institutional priorities and their associated action plans (as agreed from time-to-time), as relevant to the work of the Committee.

+9. To have due regard to the University's commitment to equality, diversity and inclusion and meeting the requirements of the public sector equality duty.